xingchenwan/Casmopolitan/README.md

 }
 ```

-## Update 14 Aug 2022
+## Bayesian Optimization over Discrete and Mixed Spaces via Probabilistic Reparameterization
 If you are interested in Bayesian optimization in discrete and/or mixed search spaces, we have a new work tackling this problem using probabilistic reparameterisation of the acquisition functions, allowing continuous optimization to be used even when the input space is discrete.
-Please check out the paper [here](https://realworldml.github.io/files/cr/paper22.pdf) and code [here](https://github.com/facebookresearch/bo_pr)!
+Please check out the paper accepted at NeurIPS 2022 [here](https://openreview.net/forum?id=WV1ZXTH0OIn) and code [here](https://github.com/facebookresearch/bo_pr)!